Bamboo and Zen beauty in the playground of old Kyoto aristocracy

-The Sagano and Arashiyama districts are located in the western part of Kyoto, and are the city's second most popular area for sightseeing.
+The Sagano and Arashiyama districts are located in the western part of Kyoto, and are among the most popular sightseeing areas in Kyoto.
 In the eighth century, aristocrats often came to this area of rice fields and bamboo woods to enjoy the colored leaves or to go boating.

 The landscape today is still reminiscent of that period, and you can still visit a number of former villas connected with the nobility, which now serve as small temples.